MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex1_compliance_roles.md

 1. Close the window of Joni Sherman’s account with the **X** in the upper right to go back to the **Active users** list.

+1. Before switching to Joni Sherman, use the Global Admin privileges of MOD Administrator for activating the audit logging by navigating to https://compliance.microsoft.com/auditlogsearch.

+1. On the **Audit** page. select **Start recording user and admin activity** to activate audit logging.

+1. In the **compliance** window, select **Yes** to update the organization settings.

 1. Select the circle with **MA** in the upper right and select **Sign out**.

 1. Close the **Microsoft Edge** browser window.